 JA Solar Holdings Co.
-(JASO), China’s largest solar-cell maker, rose the most in more than four months after reporting first-quarter shipments that exceeded its forecast.
+(JASO:US), China’s largest solar-cell maker, rose the most in more than four months after reporting first-quarter shipments that exceeded its forecast.

 JA Solar’s American depositary receipts gained 17 percent to $1.04 at the close in New York, the most since Jan.
 11. Each ADR is worth one ordinary share.